AsahiLinux/docs/M1-Series-Feature-Support.md

 ### Speakers
 The speakers are enabled with separate patches due to a [lsp-plugins bug](https://github.com/lsp-plugins/lsp-dsp-lib/pull/20).
 The bug causes full-scale artifacts which could potentially damage the speakers.
 This fix was included in lsp-plugins release [1.0.20](https://github.com/lsp-plugins/lsp-dsp-lib/releases/tag/1.0.20).

+### HDMI Audio
+A preview of HDMI audio support is available since `asahi-6.8.6-3` for all devices with HDMI port except devices with M1/M2 Ultra.
+Due to missing user space integration it is displayed as `Analog Output (Built-in Audio Stereo)` or similar.
+There are still some glitches.
+The start of audio is sometimes cut off and noise might be heard.
+It might not not be available although the HDMI display part is working.